michelberger-a/git_assignment/README.md

 now you can check if the files edited have been updated

+Creating the Pull Request
-- on GitHub, go to the repository of interest, along the top ribbon of the screen, click into "Pull Requests"
+- On GitHub, go to the repository you have been working in
+- Along the top ribbon of the screen, click into "Pull Requests"
-- in the top-right corner, click the green button "New pull request"
+- In the top-right corner, click the green button "New pull request"
+- Along the top of the new page, under compare changes, two new drop down boxes have appeared with an arrow inbetween.
+This arros shows the directionality of the merging files
+- In the first box, base:, select the main branch of the repository (or the target branch)
+- In the second box, compare:, select the branch you have pushed edits and changes too (typically the branch you defined earlier)
+- Lower on the screen, there will be a panel displaying the changes made across the merge

-- along the top of the new page, under compare changes, from the first drop down menu, select the branch you want to merge files into (typically main) and then in the second drop down menu, select the branch you want to merge files from (typically the branch you've been pushing files too)
+from the first drop down menu called base:, select the branch you want to merge files into (typically main) and then in the second drop down menu, select the branch you want to merge files from (typically the branch you've been pushing files too)
 - with the origin and destination selected, a module will pop up highlighting changes in files that will be applied with the merge
 - if everything is okay, in the top right, click the green box "Create Pull Request"
 - a new page will open, you may edit the title, add a description of chnges or info about the request, and additional information and tags such as Reviewers, Assignees, Labels, Projects, Milestones etc.